ryan1288/self_driving_car_nd_proj3/README.md

 The model was able to correctly guess all 5 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy of the test sets.
 However, on a different model testing run, the model only guessed 3 of the 5 accurately, so the consistency can be improved by adjusting the architecture and hyperparameters when noticed.

 ### Model Prediction Confidence using Softmax Propabilities
-Prediction Code Cell: 16th cell of the Ipython notebook.
+Prediction Code Cell [Code Block 16]

 Below, the top 5 Softmax probabilities are shown as well as their labels: